Mauritius, a better destination than Portugal for expatriation of wealthy South Africans

 A key advantage of Mauritius over Portugal is its close proximity to South Africa: critically, it is situated close enough to South Africa for business professionals and farmers to travel to and from the country on a regular basis in order to manage their affairs locally, while their families can enjoy a high quality of living, healthcare and education in Mauritius.
 Also, the cost of living in Mauritius is 5.3% cheaper than in Portugal.
 Language will not be a problem, as Mauritius is a predominantly English-speaking country, if you choose to move to Portugal, you will have to learn Portuguese, especially if you are hoping to find employment there.

-We can help you move to Mauritius through real-estate investment.
-Do not hesitate to get in touch if you have any questions by filling in the contact form.
+We can help you to relocate to Mauritius through property investment.
+Do not hesitate to get in touch if you have any questions about property investment in Mauritius by filling in the contact form.